 Dress the part

 The ugly Christmas sweater trend is still in full force.
-If it’s not sweater weather, try a twist on the over-the-top festive-attire competition with a Christmas-themed beachwear contest.
+If it’s not sweater weather, try a twist on the over-the-top festive-attire competition with a holiday-themed beachwear contest.
 Make it easy for guests to capture memories: provide a winter-themed wall, props like holiday garland leis or elf ears, and even a polaroid camera to take selfies and snap pictures of each other.
 Bonus: the photos make great party favors!